vEnhance/1802/src/scalint.typ

   *We don't like these scalar-field line and surface integrals as much*;
   they just don't behave that well, in part because of the awkward absolute value.
-  For example, Stokes' theorem --- the biggest theorem in the 18.02 course --- doesn't work for arc length (or anything else in this section).
+  For example, Stokes' theorem --- the biggest theorem in the 18.02 course --- doesn't work for arc length (or anything else in this chapter).

   In particular: *you don't get Fundamental Theorem of Calculus for arc length*.
   To make that warning explicit, note two common "wrong guesses":